gilesknap/k3s-minecraft/useful/deployed/new_master/README.md

 build a new server with your etcd snapshot
 ------------------------------------------

-Note that we use --disable traefik since we are using ambassador for ingress.
+Note that we use --disable traefik since we are using ingress-nginx instead for ingress.

 ``` bash
 curl -fL https://get.k3s.io | sh -s - server --disable traefik